charleskimbac/creator-docs/content/en-us/unity.md

 |  |- Script
 ```

 Roblox's physics-by-default philosophy extends to the process of building 3D models.
-In Roblox, welding multiple parts together into an [assembly](physics/assemblies.md) is an excellent way to quickly build things, because Roblox treats the welded parts as a single rigid body.
+In Roblox, welding multiple parts together into an [assembly](physics/assemblies.md) is an excellent way to quickly build things because Roblox treats the welded parts as a single rigid body.
 In Unity, a similar approach might cause performance issues or odd physics interactions.

 ## Location Matters